tegorman13/ai_gd_chapter/Categories.md

 - Carter 2024 - Integrating artificial intelligence into team decision-making: Toward a theory of AI–human team effectiveness
 - Cui & Yasseri 2024- Ai enhanced collective intelligence
 - Brody 2024 - Evaluating the Effectiveness of AI Source Disclosure in Human–AI Communication
+- Pescetelli & Yeung 2021 - The role of decision confidence in advice-taking and trust formation
+- Pataranutaporn 2023 - Influencing human–AI interaction by priming beliefs about AI can increase perceived trustworthiness, empathy and effectiveness

 ### Risk
 - Nishida 2024 - Conversational Agent Dynamics with Minority Opinion and Cognitive Conflict in Small-Group Decision-Making